Fletcher Allen, a Vermont university hospital and medical center, serves all of

 Why are we doing this now?

-Now is the right time to invest in updating our facilities, some of which are 50 to 70 years old.
+Now is the right time to invest in updating our inpatient facilities, some of which are 50 to 70 years old.
 They have served us well and we’ve gotten great use out of them.
-However, they need to be replaced or remodeled to meet today’s hospital design standards.
+However, they need to be replaced to meet today’s hospital design standards.

-- Newer, more spacious rooms will also improve quality of care by allowing us to continue to more effectively practice infection prevention, one of our highest priorities.
+- Newer, larger rooms will also improve quality of care by allowing us to continue to more effectively practice infection prevention, one of our highest priorities.

 - Having more inpatient rooms means we can make better use of the beds we have.
 For example, we won’t have to leave a bed empty because of infection concerns.